MadhumithaV2705/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 2**
 ---
--- Write a SQL query to Add a new column mobilenumber as number in the Student_details table.
+Write a SQL query to Add a new column mobilenumber as number in the Student_details table.

+### QUERY:
 ```sql
 ALTER TABLE Student_details
 ADD COLUMN mobilenumb number;
 ```
 **Output:**

 ![{A945739D-AE5B-47F9-AED5-1FB77C1A507F}](https://github.com/user-attachments/assets/44965939-baff-4d3c-a802-2e1088a09af8)

 **Question 3**